Wuilker Faríñez: Senior team

 During 2018, he would go on to play 3 international friendly matches.
 The first of which would be a last gasp loss to Colombia 2–1 at the Hard Rock Stadium, located in Miami Gardens, just north of Miami.
 They later on beat the United Arab Emirates 2–0 and drew against Iran 1–1.
 During March 2019, Venezuela played their first matches of 2019.
 The first one was against Argentina.
-Fariñez put in an extremely solid performance as Venezuela beat Argentina 3–1, on Lionel Messi's first match back from his second international retirement.
+Faríñez put in an extremely solid performance as Venezuela beat Argentina 3–1, on Lionel Messi's first match back from his second international retirement.
 The second match was unofficial, as Venezuela played against Catalonia's national team.
 Only 4 nations in the world recognize Catalonia, one of which is Venezuela, which led to Venezuela playing the match.
 Venezuela lost 2–1 to Catalonia during that match.

 2019 Copa América

 Faríñez was the starting goalkeeper for the 2019 Copa América.
 He kept two clean-sheets in 0–0 draws against Peru and Brazil.
 In the third group match game against Bolivia the team received their first goal, ending a 262 minutes run without conceding a goal, the game ended in a 1–3 win.
 Venezuela finished as second of the group behind Brazil and faced Argentina at the quarter-final, they lost the game 0–2 being knocked out of the tournament.